syjn99/electron/docs/tutorial/ipc.md

 In the main process, we'll be creating a `handleFileOpen()` function that calls `dialog.showOpenDialog` and returns the value of the file path selected by the user.
-This function is used as a callback whenever an `ipcRender.invoke` message is sent through the `dialog:openFile` channel from the renderer process.
+This function is used as a callback whenever an `ipcRenderer.invoke` message is sent through the `dialog:openFile` channel from the renderer process.
 The return value is then returned as a Promise to the original `invoke` call.